slaeryan/slaeryan.github.io/posts/midnighttrain.md

 Long Answer: Sure, **persistence has to touch disk but we can always minimize the impact of that by controlling what touches the disk and what stays in-memory only**.
 A `Stage-1(Beaconing)` or a `Stage-2(Post-Exploitation)` RAT **on disk** is **just asking to be caught by AV/EDRs**.
 They have **no** business being **on disk** and they should reside **in-memory only**.
 But with that comes a problem.
 If they are in-memory only, how can we possibly achieve persistence with them?
 That answer is a **"relatively-benign" persistence implant that automatically loads at machine startup which in turn loads the egress implant in-memory**.
 So how does the persistence implant(in our case `Gremlin` - A Port Monitor DLL) fetch the egress implant?
 There are possibly two avenues here:
 1. Either over network or better yet
 2. A stealthy storage place in Windows
 One of those covert storage compartments happens to be **NVRAM Variables**.
-Some other possible places to hide your shit could be **NTFS ADS(Alternate Data Streams), Windows Registry, Event Logs** etc.
+Some other possible places to hide your shit could be **NTFS ADS(Alternate Data Streams), Covert File Systems, Windows Registry Keys, Event Logs** etc.

 I simply chose UEFI variables because well it seemed more fun than the rest and since (ab)using them for covert data storage requires elevation anyways, I decided to use a Port Monitor DLL as the persistence implant which is loaded by `spoolsv.exe` which if you haven't noticed is a `SYSTEM` process so it just all fit together nicely :)

 One last thing I feel like I should point out is that although `spoolsv.exe` runs as `SYSTEM`, it doesn't have the privilege required to use NVRAM variables in its process token.
-Ergo, we have to perform token stealing a.k.a. `Token Impersonation` to impersonate a token with the required privilege for the current thread and then attempt to enable the privilege.
+Ergo, we have to perform token stealing a.k.a. `Token Impersonation` i.e. **to steal and impersonate a primary token from a process(`winlogon.exe`) that has the required privilege in its token(albeit in a disabled state) for the calling thread and then attempt to enable the privilege**.

 Hopefully, with this, I was able to explain the motivation behind each design choice.